GigMate/our_repository/GIGMATE_COMPLETE_BUSINESS_PLAN_V3.md

 ---

-*Making live music better for everyone—one gig, one message, one t-shirt at a time.*
+*Making live music better for everyone--one gig, one message, one t-shirt at a time.*